UPDATED: JULY 18, 2023 | 3 MIN READ

 So, what is a modular home?
 And why aren’t more home buyers looking into them?
 This article covers everything you’d like to know about modular housing.

-A modular home sometimes referred to as a prefabricated home (“prefab home”), is a sectional-built home made off-site in a factory.
-Construction of these factory-built homes is in temperature-controlled warehouses according to local building regulations and codes.
+A modular home, sometimes referred to as a prefabricated home (“prefab home”), is a sectional-built home made off-site in a factory.
+According to local building regulations and codes, these factory-built homes are constructed in temperature-controlled warehouses.
 Assembling happens at the building site.

 The houses must also comply with the International Residential Code (IRC).
 The organization sets standards for quality and safety.
 It’s similar to The US Department of Housing and Urban Development (HUD).
 You must own or rent the land to install your modular house.